-J. Alex Hartzler, former president of HYP, explains, “Harrisburg is a city we believe is poised to experience a long overdue renaissance…The energy, enthusiasm and talent of the new members stand out as most encouraging for the city’s future.”
+J. Alex Hartzler, former president of HYP, explains, “Harrisburg is a city we believe is poised to experience a long-overdue renaissance…The energy, enthusiasm, and talent of the new members stand out as most encouraging for the city’s future.”

-HYP serves as a catalyst in making Harrisburg a better place to live, work, and play, while developing and retaining future leaders.
+HYP serves as a catalyst in making Harrisburg a better place to live, work and play, while developing and retaining future leaders.

-There are currently 9 standing committees and two administrative committees.
+HYP has nine standing committees and two administrative committees.
 The chairpersons of the committees are nominated by the Nominating Committee and approved by a majority vote of the Board of Directors.
 The committees are:

 - Arts & Culture Committee

 - Economic Development Committee

 The HYP Board of Advisors, led by Chairperson Joe Massaro (General Manager, Hilton Harrisburg) includes representatives from local businesses such as Harrisburg Regional Chamber & CREDC, Central Penn Business Journal, Harristown Development, Members 1st Federal Credit Union, and more.